Frequently Asked Questions

 The winner of the Early Bird competition 2020 will be announced during spring 2020.

 See the Terms & Conditions.
 Some common questions are answered below.

 Yes, you can save and update your application right up until you click the button Submit.
 After you clicked Submit edits are no longer available.

 No, only one entry per person is allowed.
 See more in Terms & Conditions.

 Yes, but remember that you must own all rights connected to the idea.

-The winners of Global Change Award 2019 were presented on 3 April 2019.
+The winners of Global Change Award 2020 will be presented on 1 April 2020.
 Read more about the process of selecting the winners below.

 The H&M Foundation together with KTH and Accenture will screen all entries and shortlist 20.
 The 20 shortlisted entries are interviewed by H&M Foundation before 15 are selected finalists.
 The 15 finalists are provided to the international expert panel who picks the five winners.
 Winners are formally approved by the H&M Foundation board.

 H&M Foundation always contacts the five winners by telephone.

 - Share a grant of €1 million to develop their ideas.